rfueston/SWE6733_Assignment_2/README.md

 Step 3: Code Coverage Tool

-Our team used SonarLint as our code covereage tool becuase it was compatible with the IDE we decided to use IntelliJ IDEA.
+As stated above our team used SonarLint as our code coverage tool because it was compatible with the IDE we decided to use IntelliJ IDEA.

 (code-coverage.png)
 (code-coverage_2.png)